-Tourette's disorder, also referred to as Tourette's syndrome, is an inherited neurological disorder characterized by multiple tics that take the form of involuntary movements and uncontrollable vocalizations.
+Tourette's disorder, also referred to as Tourette's syndrome, is a neurological disorder characterized by involuntary and uncontrollable tics.
 A tic is a sudden, rapid, recurrent, nonrhythmic motor movement or vocalization.
-To be diagnosed with Tourette's disorder, a person must display multiple motor and one or more vocal tics, and these tics must have persisted for more than one year since their first onset.

-Some people with Tourette's also experience obsessive-compulsive behavior, characterized by an intense need to perform acts, such as hand washing or checking that a door is locked, repeatedly; attention deficit–hyperactivity disorder, characterized by difficulty concentrating and staying on task; learning disabilities, which include reading, writing, and arithmetic difficulties; or sleep disorders, which include frequent awakenings or talking in one's sleep.
+Some people with Tourette's also experience obsessive-compulsive behavior (an intense need to repeatedly perform acts, such as hand washing or checking that a door is locked); attention deficit–hyperactivity disorder (difficulty concentrating and staying on task); learning disabilities (difficulties with reading, writing, and arithmetic); and sleep disorders (frequent awakenings or talking in one's sleep).

 Generally, Tourette's disorder is diagnosed by obtaining a description of the tics and evaluating family history.
 Neuroimaging studies, such as magnetic resonance imaging (MRI), computerized tomography (CT), and electroencephalogram (EEG) scans, or certain blood tests may be used to rule out other conditions that might be confused with Tourette's.
 However, Tourette's disorder is a clinical diagnosis.
 There are no blood tests or other laboratory tests that definitively diagnose the disorder.